 The dilemma?
 This is a global priority.

-Coming into force next May, those in breach of new rules under the General Data Protection Regulation (GDPR) risk fines up to 4% of global annual turnover and will be required to report any breach to the Information Commissioner Office (ICO), including any affected customers.
+Those in breach of new rules under the General Data Protection Regulation (GDPR) risk fines up to 4% of global annual turnover and are now required to report any breach to the Information Commissioner Office (ICO), including any affected customers.

 “We haven’t got the expertise”